dssg/triage/docs/sources/dirtyduck/inspections.md

 get the mean metric, plus some confidence intervals.

-This problem is not specific of an inspection problem, is more related to simple models like a shallow `Decision Tree` or a `Dummy Classifier`.
+This problem is not specific of an inspection problem, is more related to simple models like a shallow `Decision Tree` or a `Dummy Classifier` when score ties likely will occur.

 Note how in this model, the stochastic value is close to the